Action-Audit Divergence: A Four-Mode Taxonomy for Runtime Hardening¶

 style F4 fill:#e6f4ea,stroke:#1e8e3e

-F1 — Gate-bypass.
-Authorisation rejected the request; the action ran anyway.
+F1, gate-bypass.
+Authorization rejected the request, but the action ran anyway.
 The control is a single chokepoint every tool call must pass.
-The action-selector pattern restricts the LLM to a fixed catalog so unsanctioned actions are unrepresentable; the MCP runtime control plane intercepts every MCP call at one policy point.
-Logging denials, not just allows, closes the asymmetry attackers exploit when only allow-paths are observable.
+The action-selector pattern restricts the LLM to a fixed catalog, so unsanctioned actions cannot be expressed.
+The MCP runtime control plane intercepts every MCP call at one policy point.
+Logging denials, not just allows, closes the asymmetry attackers exploit when only allow-paths are visible.

-F2 — Audit-forgery.
-The action ran and was logged, but the log was modified to claim a different action ran.
-Tamper-evident hash chains defeat this by construction: each entry includes the hash of the previous, so any modification breaks the chain on verification (AuditableLLM, MDPI 2026).
+F2, audit-forgery.
+The action ran and was logged, but the log was changed to claim a different action ran.
+Tamper-evident hash chains defeat this by construction.
+Each entry includes the hash of the previous one, so any change breaks the chain on verification (AuditableLLM, MDPI 2026).
 The site's Cryptographic Governance Audit Trail covers the implementation with ML-DSA-65 receipt signing.

-F3 — Silent host failure.
-The log records "action X executed" but the host did nothing — process crashed, error swallowed, container killed mid-call.
-The signal must come from outside the runtime: bootstrap seals verify a known-good start state, module signing verifies executing code matches audited code, and post-execution probes confirm the side effect landed.
+F3, silent host failure.
+The log records "action X executed", but the host did nothing — the process crashed, an error was swallowed, or the container was killed mid-call.
+The signal must come from outside the runtime.
+Bootstrap seals verify a known-good start state, module signing verifies that executing code matches audited code, and post-execution probes confirm the side effect landed.
 Without these, F3 looks identical to drift.

-F4 — Wrong-target.
-Log says "emailed alice@" but the message went to attacker@.
+F4, wrong-target.
+The log says "emailed alice@", but the message went to attacker@.
 The control is target validation at the egress boundary, not at argument generation.
-The agent network egress policy restricts reachable domains; the URL exfiltration guard validates targets independently of LLM intent.
+The agent network egress policy restricts reachable domains.
+The URL exfiltration guard validates targets independently of LLM intent.

 Walk F1-F4 against any runtime or harness:

-- F1 — name the chokepoint.
-Where does every tool call pass authorisation?
-"The LLM checks" is not a chokepoint — the LLM is what is being authorised.
+- F1, name the chokepoint.
+Where does every tool call pass authorization?
+"The LLM checks" is not a chokepoint — the LLM is what is being authorized.

-- F2 — name the integrity mechanism.
-Append-only is not enough; the log must be tamper-evident under an attacker on the host.
+- F2, name the integrity mechanism.
+Append-only is not enough.
+The log must be tamper-evident even with an attacker on the host.
 Hash chains, Merkle trees, or external receipt sinks (nono.sh on tamper-evident agent audit) close the gap.

-- F4 — name the target validator.
-What checks the file path, hostname, recipient, or endpoint is the intended one, independent of LLM-generated arguments?
+- F4, name the target validator.
+What checks that the file path, hostname, recipient, or endpoint is the intended one, independent of LLM-generated arguments?
 HashiCorp's write-up frames this as unifying infrastructure telemetry with identity logs.

 A control may cover multiple modes (a hash-chained log with policy receipts covers F1 and F2), and a mode may need several controls.
 The taxonomy does not prescribe — it names the question each control answers.

 The decomposition assumes there is an audit worth defending.
-Three conditions where it adds cost without value:
+In three conditions it adds cost without value:

 - Single-user local runtimes with no compliance obligation.
-F1-F4 each motivate non-trivial architecture; capability minimisation and rollback-first design deliver more safety per unit of complexity.
+F1-F4 each motivate non-trivial architecture, so capability minimization and rollback-first design deliver more safety per unit of complexity.

 - Pure-text agents.
 Without tool calls, there is no action to diverge from an audit.

 - Reversible-state systems.
-When every action is rolled back on detection of badness, post-hoc tamper-evidence is less load-bearing than detection latency.
+When every action is rolled back once badness is detected, post-hoc tamper-evidence is less load-bearing than detection latency.

 Key Takeaways¶